puppetlabs/puppetlabs-aws_inventory/README.md

 -   `profile`: The [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to use when loading from AWS `config` and `credentials` files. (optional, defaults to `default`)
 -   `region`: The region to look up EC2 instances from.
--   `name`: The [EC2 instance attribute](https://docs.aws.amazon.com/sdkforruby/api/Aws/EC2/Instance.html) to use as the target name. (optional)
--   `uri`: The [EC2 instance attribute](https://docs.aws.amazon.com/sdkforruby/api/Aws/EC2/Instance.html) to use as the target URI. (optional)
 -   `filters`: The [filter request parameters](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html) used to filter the EC2 instances by.
 Filters are name-values pairs, where the name is a request parameter and the values are an array of values to filter by. (optional)
+-   `target_mapping`: A hash of target attributes to populate with resource values.
+The following attributes are available.
--   `config`: A Bolt config map where the value for each config setting is an EC2 instance attribute.
+    - `config`: A bolt config map where the value for each config setting is an [EC2 instance attribute](https://docs.aws.amazon.com/sdkforruby/api/Aws/EC2/Instance.html).
+    - `name`: The [EC2 instance attribute](https://docs.aws.amazon.com/sdkforruby/api/Aws/EC2/Instance.html) to use as the target name.
+    - `uri`: The [EC2 instance attribute](https://docs.aws.amazon.com/sdkforruby/api/Aws/EC2/Instance.html) to use as the target URI.

-One of `uri` or `name` is required.
+> **Note:** One of `uri` or `name` is required.
 If only `uri` is set, then the value of `uri` will be used as the `name`.

 Accessing EC2 instances requires a region and valid credentials to be specified.
 The following locations are searched in order until a value is found: